Pena Palace, Sintra

 The palace in its present day form was commissioned by Ferdinand August Franz Anton from Austria , who married into the Portuguese royal family and became King Ferdinand II.
 King Ferdinand II marveled at the stunning views from the rocky outcrop and wished a castle built to rival the Neuschwanstein castle in Bavaria.
 His only design input was that the palace should reflect an opera and is it was left to Baron Wilhelm Ludwig von Eschwege to create the magical feather palace.

-King Ferdinand II spent much of his later life based in the palace with second with Elise Hensler.
-On the death of Ferdinand the palace was inherited by Elise Hensler who had became Countess d'made Edla.
+King Ferdinand II spent much of his later life based in the palace with his second wife, Elise Hensler.
+On the death of Ferdinand the palace was inherited by Elise Hensler who had become Countess d'made Edla.
 In 1995, the palace and the Cultural Landscape of Sintra were classified as a World Heritage Site by UNESCO.
 The architectural styling is classified as a 19th century Romanticism styled building.
-The palace has grotesque gargoyles that peer down over the main entrance, illusionary spiked walls all below the vividly painted exterior.
+The palace has grotesque gargoyles that peer down over the main entrance, and illusionary spiked walls all below the vividly painted exterior.

 Sintra Portugal Tourist Guide